This post contains affiliate links, meaning that if you purchase through my link, I may earn a commission at no cost to you.

 Noonday Collection - Obviously, this is far and away my favorite B Corp, which is why I joined!
 While our Fair Trade certification speaks to how our products are produced and our relationship with our artisan partners, our B Corp certification speaks to other aspects of operations: how Noonday's own employees are treated, how we make decisions, and more.
 In addition to awesome jewelry, I'll be bringing along my favorite work-horse bag, the Rustic Leather Tote, and the Songbird Scarf, which I can compactly fit in the bag and then throw over my bare shoulders when entering a temple or feeling a bit chilly.

 Beautycounter - My Beautycounter pouch will be filled with some favorites from this company, like their cheek color, hand cream, and charcoal cleansing bar, which will be so refreshing for a quick clean-up during my layover in Seoul.
 Beautycounter's message is all about transparency, and I love their emphasis on education, so everyone can learn to care for themselves with clean and safe ingredients.
 Plus, they're a fellow direct sales company, which means they provide the opportunity for entrepreneurs to run their own flexible businesses and earn an income as part of a well-established brand, which I think is pretty great.
-Shop with your consultant, and if you don't have one, click below - my friend and fellow Noonday Ambassador Hannah will take great care of you.
+Shop with your consultant, and if you don't have one, click the link above - my friend and fellow Noonday Ambassador Hannah will take great care of you.

 Dang Foods - Dang makes incredible coconut chips.
 I may bring these as-is, or turn them into a little snack mix with some chocolate chips and dried cranberries.
+You can buy these at Thrive Market.

 Numi Tea - Numi empowers their farming communities and helps bring clean drinking water to them.
 Their Honeybush tea is one of my favorites of all time, and they also have a great Jasmine Pu-Erh.
 Being on a plane makes me crave my creature comforts, so I always pack a tea bag or two to steep in some hot water.
 (Edit: Did I say one or two?
 That's cute.
 I just counted and I have set aside no fewer than 13 tea bags, in several flavors, for a 10-day trip.
 Get a grip, Julie.
 I'm pretty sure they will have tea in Vietnam.)
+Thrive Market carries a few flavors from Numi.

 Patagonia - although many of my clothes for the trip are from a great consignment store, I'm bringing along an athletic top from Patagonia, in case a group of us ends up taking a hike.
 Patagonia emphasizes buying quality pieces (this top has lasted a couple of years already) and taking care of them.
 Many of their product lines are Fair Trade, and they're heavily involved in environmental activism.